 Do I need to bring anything to the event?

 Hike for Hospice Calgary is an all-weather event.
 It's cool in the morning so remember to layer your clothing.
 We recommend a toque and gloves.
 Bring sunscreen and a refillable water bottle.

 2020 Hike t-shirts are available to the first 600 hikers.
 We encourage you to pick them up early at Sage Centre the week prior to the Hike, starting on Monday, April 27th.
 We do have a limited number of youth t-shirts as well.
 The remainder will be available on the day of the Hike on a first come basis.
 Participants are invited to honour their person with us at this meaningful community event in the way that they wish (pictures, signs, shirt designs are welcomed).

 Are food and drinks available at the event?

-Water, warm beverages (coffee & hot chocolate) and light snacks (apple & granola bar) will be provided before the event.
-There will be cake and water after the event.
+Before the Hike, there will be coffee, hot chocolate, water, and granola bars.
+There will also be bakery treats and water after the event.
 Please bring a refillable water bottle with you to take on the walk.

 How strenuous is the Hike?

 The route is 5 kilometres on mostly paved, reasonably flat pathways.
 There are a few minor dips in the path.
 Families with young children often bring strollers or wagons.
 The route is not wheel-chair friendly in all places.